Informfully/Documentation/docs/source/randomwalk.rst

 ============

 This recommendation algorithm uses random walk sampling technology to ensure the accuracy of the recommendation while taking into account the diversity of the recommendation list.
-The algorithm is based on RP3's new graph vertex ranking algorithm.
+The algorithms are all based on RP3's new graph vertex ranking algorithm.
 It re-ranks items based on n-hop random walk transition probabilities, which can provide highly accurate recommendations while increasing the prominence of long-tail items at the top of the recommendation list.
-This is why the algorithm can take into account recommendation diversity.
+Random walk with Erasure (RWE-D) adds popularity a popularity discount to items, for promoting the long-tail distribution.
+And Diversity-Driven Random Walk Model (D-RDW) model aims to generate diverse recommendations that align with user-specified target distributions across multiple diversity dimensions.

 RP3-β
 -----